QuentinRa/blog.quentinra.dev/tools-and-frameworks/others/testing/methodology/index.md

 #### Contract programming

 Contract programming (`Programmation par contrat`) is a programming paradigm.
-We declare a contract associated to a function, such as "when given two integers, it will return an integer".
+We declare a contract associated with a function, such as "when given two integers, it will return an integer".

 If we call the function with preconditions defined in the contract <small>(e.g. two integers)</small>, and the result is invalid, then the function has a defect.
-The function can be called with invalid <small>(as per the contract, such as a float and an integer)</small> preconditions, but there is no guaranty of the outcome.
+The function can be called with invalid <small>(as per the contract, such as a float and an integer)</small> preconditions, but there is no guarantee of the outcome.

 ➡️ Ex: using `@Contract` <small>(Java)</small>, `@contract` from `contracts` <small>(Python)</small>.
 </div></div>